lambdaclass/cairo-by-example/content/en/examples/contracts.md

 #### Constructors

-When you deploy a contract, you may want to have some initial setting, those are made using a constructor, defined by doing:
+When you deploy a contract, you can set its initial values using a constructor:

 ```rust {.codebox}
 mod Contract {